torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 is that tasklets can be allocated dynamically and thus they can be used by device drivers.
 A tasklet is represented by :c:type:`struct tasklet` and as many other kernel structures it needs to be initialized before being used.
-A pre-initialized tasklet can defined as following:
+A pre-initialized tasklet can be defined as following:

 .. code-block:: c